 3. HAMA Traveller 117 Ball (two pieces) – max. $50/piece, depending on the time of the year when purchase shall be made – Romanian vendor.
 Smaller tripods of the cheaper variety are terrible for video recording and oftentimes the larger tripods (that we already have) are overkill for certain field ops.
 This one however has the features necessary for the quality we need and it’s smaller.
 This tripod would also reduce some of the future transportation costs.

 Hey, this is a wishlist so we might as well include all the… well… wishes.

 While we do not expect to purchase one of these during 2019 or the first half of 2020, a video stabilizer would significantly improve the quality of the street footage routinely provided on the main channel, as well as shorten the effective time needed in the field to capture good street footage.
 In other words, with one of these toys, we could get more usable street footage per hour than now, thus increasing the efficiency of the spent shekalim for every field op.

 1. Gimbal Feiyu Tech FY-G6 Plus – $370 same effective price on both Amazon and on the Romanian vendor.[Update October 2019: A very similar device to this one has been donated to our operation.
 Wish fulfilled.]

 2. Zhiyun Crane 2 – $900 – not available as new from Amazon; Romanian vendor.

 Okay the Zhiyun Crane is really pushing it 😂 but hey, it’s a wishlist after all.
 In all seriousness though, video quality isn’t cheap, and any element on this list will improve in some way some of the videos.

-Once an element on this list is bought, it will be marked as such in the list and added on the Equipment expenses page alongside with the effective price and the date of purchase, as part of the transparency process.
+Once an element on this list is bought, it will be marked as such in the list.
+For members of the Donors’ Circle there is an internal system in place for transparency of expenses.